BaptisteRoseau/ImPlate/README.md

 - Copy the requiered source code, headers and precompiled librairies into the software's directory.
 - Compile the software source code

-The installation may take several minutes, and an internet connection is requiered.<br/>
+The installation may take several minutes, and an internet connection is requiered.
-After runing this script, OpenCV and OpenALPR source directories will remain, but you can freely remove them.<br/>
+After runing this script, OpenCV and OpenALPR source directories will remain, but you can freely remove them.
 Their installation path (for headers and librairies) is located at [LPB/openalpr](LPB/openalpr) and [LPB/opencv](LPB/opencv) if you plan on using it's features for another project.

-Another installation script `install_sudo.sh` is given, provided you have administrator rights, and  `apt` (for Debian or Ubuntu distributions).<br/>
-Please run this script using `sudo`.

 After the installation, the binary will be located at:

 `LPB/build/blur`

-You can add this to your PATH Environment Variable in your `.profile` home directory to use it more conveniently:
+You can add this to your PATH Environment Variable by adding this line in your `~/.profile`:

 `PATH=$PATH:<path to>/LPB/build/blur`

 ## Build Documentation

-If you wish to build the documentation, got into the LPB directory and run the command:
+If you wish to build the documentation, go into the LPB directory and run the command:

 `make doc` or `doxygen Doxyfile`

 The documenation will be located at [LPB/doc/html/index.html](LPB/doc/html/index.html).
-The details of the functions can be found on the headers files (*.h).<br/>
+The details of the functions can be found on the headers files (*.h).
-If the code needs to be recompiled, go into the [LPB](LPB) directory and run the command `make install`.<br/>
+If the code needs to be recompiled, go into the [LPB](LPB) directory and run the command `make install`.

 # How to use